covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/Development environment.md

 ---

 The preferable way to develop Eplan API applications is to reference the API assemblies directly in a .NET project using CLI programming languages like C# (C Sharp), Visual Basic .NET, C++/CLI.
-You could do this by just using a text editor and calling the compiler from a DOS box â like described in the topics "[Creating add-ins in CSharp](CSharpAddins.html)" or "[Creating add-ins in Visual Basic .NET](VisualBasicAddins.html)".
+You could do this by just using a text editor and calling the compiler from a DOS box ' like described in the topics "[Creating add-ins in CSharp](CSharpAddins.html)" or "[Creating add-ins in Visual Basic .NET](VisualBasicAddins.html)".

 The much more convenient way of developing involves the use of an Integrated Development Environment (IDE).
 We recommend the use of Microsoft Visual Studio, but there are also free development environments like SharpDevelop.
 How to start an API project in the Visual Studio is described in the topic "[Eplan .NET API](EplanApiDotNet.html)".